There are 3 different chemicals that can be used to get the job done and the process is the same for all of them.

 Step 5 – Next, cover the plastic trap with wood-chip mulch then water the top and surrounding area.
 This will ensure that the chemicals would have adequate moisture to work and prevent them from drying out.

-If you opt for the harsher chemicals like potassium nitrate, you will need to check every 2 weeks or so.
+If you opt for harsher chemicals like potassium nitrate, you will need to check every two weeks or so.

-You will need to remove this with an ax so the next batch of chemicals is attacking fresh timber and not being wasted on the already rotting timber.
+You will need to remove the stump with an ax so the next batch of chemicals is attacking fresh timber and not being wasted on the already rotting timber.